bull-sec/jekyll-klise/_posts/book-review-genefather/2023-11-04-book-review-genefather.md

 Perhaps it's the idea of Cawl creating Alpha Primaris.
 There are some very interesting story threads to pull on here, but I just didn't see anything that particularly jumped out to me as hinting that the lore would be changing to make Female Space Marines a thing.

 At the end of the day, until GW say "FSM is now a thing" it isn't a thing, and we can debate about it until the cows come home but nothing will change.

-My overall opinion on the subject, just for the record, is that I don't think FSM add anything of real value to the setting or hobby, and that adding *more* Marines is quite a boring thing for GW to do in general.
-This isn't a politically motivated opinion, and I'm not getting into gender politics, I say this from a pure hobbyist standpoint, I just don't see it really changing much.
-That being said, if you want to kitbash some female heads onto your Marines and run them as FSM, go for it, it doesn't bother me in the slightest.
-Warhammer is for everyone except people who want to be dickheads, and that door swings both ways, you can be a left-wing dickhead and a right-wing dickhead or you can just roll dice, paint models, and have fun doing it.

 I'll refrain from going into this any further for fear of enraging one side or the other in this debate and getting drawn into a political debate.